-Model 38K or 40J - On Wall in Rear Bedroom
+Model 40J - On Bedroom Wall

 To Use the Engine Heater

 With the shoreline cord plugged into a shoreline hookup, turn on the engine heater power switch on the forward bedroom wall on the driver's side of the coach.

 If a shoreline hookup is not available, just start the auxiliary generator to provide power to the engine heater.